-ADVANCED PLACEMENT (AP) MICROECONOMICS & MACROECONOMICS (4439A, 4449B), Grades 11-12, 1st and 2nd Sem.
-One-half Credit Per Sem.
+ADVANCED PLACEMENT (AP) MICROECONOMICS & MACROECONOMICS (4439Y), Grades 11-12, Full Credit Year Course

 The first semester of this course (microeconomics) aims to provide a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
 It places primary emphasis on the nature and functions of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
 The second semester (macroeconomics) explores the principles of economics that apply to an economic system as a whole.
 Particular emphasis will be placed on the study of national income and price-level determination, economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.
-All students are required to take both advanced placement examinations in May.
+All students are required to take both AP examinations in May.